Long live testing!

 There’s an apparent conflict between the idea of a cross-functional team collaborating together on their work and specialist testers that only do testing.
 There’s an awful lot wrong with the “them and us” attitude between developers and testers (in both directions) in some organisations.
 One of the biggest problems in isolating testing from development is it abdicates responsibility for quality from the developers, it makes a poacher-and-gamekeeper culture driving divisions between people.
 There’s a well established cliché of development chucking rubbish over the wall, there’s also a well established cliché of testers being empire building bureaucrats who only ever say no.

-The biggest problem from my point of view in having separate developers and testers is that it creates two teams, a team of teams and that causes all sorts of problems with communication, identity, culture, decision making, definition of done etc. If you’ve got a small team and you split it into two by having devs and testers you’re taking something that is potentially high performing and deliberately interfering to make it less likely to succeed.
+The biggest problem from my point of view in having separate developers and testers is that it creates two teams (an example of Conway’s Law), a team of teams and that causes all sorts of problems with communication, identity, culture, decision making, definition of done etc. If you’ve got a small team and you split it into two by having devs and testers you’re taking something that is potentially high performing and deliberately interfering to make it less likely to succeed.
 A typical management activity.

 Testing as part of the team